grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The pursuing submarine was two or three miles off, and running crosswise across the path the _Prospect_ had traveled along.
 So from where Percy was she could see the whole length of the boat.
 And mounted to its bow was the same medieval ramming contraption she had seen before.
 The same that had ripped a wound in her boat.

 "Fuck.
 It's that same fucking sub that rammed us.
-Shut down the motor Hemi.
+Power down the motor Hemi.
 We're going silent, and hopefully they'll miss us."

-Hemi flipped some switches and the hum of the electric motor died away.
+Hemi flipped some switches and the hum of the electric motors died away.
 Captain Percy watched the sub with the ram through the periscope.
 They had engaged their own electric motors and were moving forward again.
 The bow suddenly sunk under the black swells of the ocean, and the rest of the deck followed a few moments later.
 Streams of misted water were shooting up from its deck as Percy watched the sail sinking into the black line where the surface met the sky.

 "They're diving."
 Percy told Hemi.
 "Chips!
 They went down.
 With our motors off, you should still be able to follow them on sonar.
 Track 'em, and let me know what the fuck they're doing."